lxrco/omnifraud/README.md

 **An easy to use, consistent fraud prevention processing library for PHP 7.1+**

-Inpired by [Omnipay](https://github.com/thephpleague/omnipay), Omnifraud is an fraud prevention livrary for PHP.
-It aims at providing a clear and consisten API for interacting with different fraud prevention service.
+Inspired by [Omnipay](https://github.com/thephpleague/omnipay), Omnifraud is an fraud prevention library for PHP.
+It aims at providing a clear and consistent API for interacting with different fraud prevention service.

 ## TL;DR